email: roadarch@outlook.com

 (hit "refresh" to get the most recent version of this page; click on photos for larger images)

 Little Caesars was founded in Garden City, MI in 1959.
 The company began franchising in the 1960s and there are now about 5,000 locations worldwide.
 The revolving sign with the pizza-eating character was introduced in 1962 at the company's third location in Westland, MI.
 This location is still operating and the statue is still there (see below).
 The remaining Little Caesars statues are predominantly located in Michigan.
 The fiberglass statue is about 12 feet tall and weighs about 800 pounds.
 The original statues wore white togas.
 The toga color was later changed to orange.
 Up until the early 1980s, the statues were used in other states, especially in college towns.
 Production of the statues was discontinued due to increasing sign regulations.
-There are now only about 22 of these statues left.
+There are now only about 22 of these vintage statues left on public display.
+However, based on the number of new locations that have these statues, it seems the company is producing them again.
 For more, see this website.

 Little Caesars